davidvarga/MBeautifier/README.md

 Usage
 -----

-### From Matlab Command Window
+### From MATLAB Command Window

 Currently four approaches are supported:

- - Perform formatting on the currently active page of Matlab Editor.
+ - Perform formatting on the currently active page of MATLAB Editor.
 Command: `MBeautify.formatCurrentEditorPage()`.
 By default the file is not saved, but it remains opened modified in the editor.
 Optionally the formatted file can be saved using the `MBeautify.formatCurrentEditorPage(true)` syntax.
- - Perform formatting on the currently selected text of the active page of Matlab Editor.
+ - Perform formatting on the currently selected text of the active page of MATLAB Editor.
 Command: `MBeautify.formatEditorSelection()`.
 An optional saving mechanism as above exists also in this case.
 Useful in case of large files, but in any case `MBeautify.formatCurrentEditorPage()` is suggested.
  - Perform formatting on a file.
 Command: `MBeautify.formatFile(file)`.
-Can be used with (1)one argument: the input file is formatted and remains open in the Matlab editor unsaved; (2)two arguments as `MBeautify.formatFile(file, outFile)`: the formatted file is saved to the specified output file if possible.
+Can be used with (1)one argument: the input file is formatted and remains open in the MATLAB editor unsaved; (2)two arguments as `MBeautify.formatFile(file, outFile)`: the formatted file is saved to the specified output file if possible.
 Output can be the same as input.
  - Perform formatting on several files in a directory.
 Command: `MBeautify.formatFiles(directory, fileFilter)`.
 The first argument is an absolute path to a directory, the second one is a wildcard expression (used for `dir` command) to filter files in the target directory.
 The files will be formatted in-place (overwritten).

 ### Shortcuts

- There is a possibility to create shortcuts for the first three approaches above, which shortcut buttons will appear under the "Shortcuts" tab of Matlab's main window.
+ There is a possibility to create shortcuts for the first three approaches above, which shortcut buttons will appear under the "Shortcuts" tab of MATLAB's main window.

  To create these buttons, the following commands can be used: